-FreeMe Wildlife Rehabilitation Centre is excited to welcome internationally recognised laparoscopic urologist, Dr. Marius Conradie, as their newest corporate custodian.
+FreeMe Wildlife Rehabilitation Centre is excited to welcome internationally recognised laparoscopic urologist, Dr. MC Conradie, as their newest corporate custodian.

 Conradie specialises in minimally invasive laparoscopic or robotic surgery using the state-of-the-art Da Vinci Robot.

-His private practise is based at Waterfall City Hospital, Midrand, where he has been since 2013.
+Her private practice is based at Waterfall City Hospital, Midrand, where he has been since 2013.
 Prior to this, he served as the Head of the Urology Department at the Pietermaritzburg Metropolitan Hospital Complex, from 2006.

-He has received numerous international awards for his work and research in the field of endourology.
-He is the founder, and current president of the Pan African Endourology Society, and the former president of the World Congress of Endourology (2016).
+She has received numerous international awards for her work and research in the field of endourology.
+She is the founder, and current president of the Pan African Endourology Society, and the former president of the World Congress of Endourology (2016).

-Wildlife rehabilitation and conservancy is a cause extremely close to Conradie’s heart.
-In 2016, he used his influence as World Congress of Endourology president to raise international awareness about Rhino poaching on South Africa.
+Wildlife rehabilitation and conservancy is a cause extremely close to Dr Conradie’s heart.
+In 2016, she used her influence as World Congress of Endourology president to raise international awareness about Rhino poaching in South Africa.

-He has also assisted veterinarian surgeons with performing his minimally invasive surgery on animals.
+She has also assisted veterinarian surgeons with performing her minimally invasive surgery on animals.